RutledgePaulV/piped/readme.md

 returned then the message will be acked.
 If you have multiple kinds of messages in your queue a multimethod is a good choice.

-#### Middleware

-Nothing is provided for this, but you may certainly add a transducer to your pipe to transform (parse) messages prior to processing them.
-Remember that filtering a message out means it won't be acked (never reaches the consumers or processing function) and will just be re-enqueued by SQS once the visibility timeout expires.

 #### System

 A set of producers, consumers, and a pipe.